-Like having a new baby, you may be worrying about everything that can go wrong, including kennel cough.
+Like having a new baby, you may be worrying about everything that can go wrong, including a kennel cough puppy.
 Well, you’ve come to the right place.
-We will be talking about all you need to know about kennel cough in puppies.
+We will be talking about all you need to know about puppy kennel cough.

 Can Puppies Get Kennel Cough?

 Yes, they sure can.
 Kennel cough in puppies is more of a risk due to their underdeveloped immune systems.

 Your new puppy will be getting all of its first vaccines at this time, and it is vital to stay on schedule.

 This can also be a stressful time for a new pup.
 New house, new friends, new veterinarian, etc., so use extra caution in protecting your puppy at these vulnerable stages of life.

 Puppies may seem full of energy and like nothing could knock them down, but their immune systems are still too immature to fight off the Bordetella bacteria.
 Puppies should stay close to home and avoid boarding for the first 3-6 months of their precious lives.